kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 We would like to introduce a structured file format which allows authorization to be configured using a flag (`--authorization-config-file`) which accepts a path to a file on the disk.
-This feature can be enabled or disabled by the explicit feature flag `AuthorizationConfigFromFile`.
+Setting both `--authorization-config-file` and configuring an authorization webhook will not be allowed.
+If the user does that, there will be an error and API Server would exit right away.

 The proposed structure is illustrated below: